What is a serum

 - body type

-Low levels, on the other hand, can indicate that you don’t eat enough of this mineral.
-Sometimes, low levels mean that your body isn’t keeping enough of the magnesium that you eat.
+Low levels, on the other hand, can indicate that you don’t eat enough foods containing this mineral.
+Sometimes low levels mean that your body isn’t keeping enough of the magnesium that you eat.
 This can happen in cases of:

 - chronic diarrhea

-- hemodialysis, which is a mechanical way to filter waste products from the blood when the kidneys don’t function properly
+- hemodialysis, a mechanical way to filter waste products from the blood when the kidneys don’t function properly

 - ongoing use of diuretics